TandoorRecipes/recipes/docs/features/import_export.md

 Meal master can be imported by uploading one or more meal master files.
 The files should either be `.txt`, `.MMF` or `.MM` files.

-The MealMaster spec allow for many variations.
+The MealMaster spec allows for many variations.
 Currently, only the one column format for ingredients is supported.
 Second line notes to ingredients are currently also not imported as a note but simply put into the instructions.
 If you have MealMaster recipes that cannot be imported feel free to raise an issue.